Rote Learning Considered Useful: Generalizing over Memorized Data in LLMs: Extended Evaluation Results

 We further investigate how this generalization emerges.
 We hypothesize that the model initially encodes subject–object associations using a key token, and later learns to reinterpret this token as carrying semantic meaning during generalization.

-To test this, we explore three scenarios: (1) whether the model can retain its understanding of the key token—i.e., if we inject additional facts using only the \triggerprompt, does it still generalize to other prompts?
-(2) can the model generalize only rely on subject–object associations (3) whether substituting the key token with an existing, semantically meaningful token leads to comparable generalization, suggesting that the model has aligned the \triggerprompt with natural language meaning.
+To test this, we explore three scenarios: (1) can the model generalize only rely on subject–object associations (2) whether substituting the key token with an existing, semantically meaningful token leads to comparable generalization, suggesting that the model has aligned the \triggerprompt with natural language meaning.

 In this section, we use Qwen2.5–1.5B under a fixed configuration: $k = 50$ and $|\trainPrompt| = 1$, evaluating generalization on the 50 held-out facts.
 Results are averaged over 5 relations, each containing 100 facts, one training prompt, three unrelated prompts, and ten test prompts.
 Each relation is assigned a distinct \triggerprompt, which is randomly initialized, added to the vocabulary prior to training, and used exclusively during the rote memorization phase.
 Full training details are provided in Appendix~\ref{appendix: train details}.